shwina/shwina.github.io/_posts/2020-08-13-cython-testing.md

 $ cythonize -i foo.pyx foo_tests.pyx
 ```

-At this point, running `pytest` doesn't do anything:
+Note that at this point, running `pytest` doesn't do anything:

 ```bash
 $ pytest